ericwindmill/flutter-by-example-www/content/lessons/1_setup/1_4_getting_to_start.md

 `flutter run`

 This will give you a blank screen.
 But it runs.

-You've made a mobile app that can deploy to iOS and Android.
+**Celebration 1:** You've made a mobile app that can deploy to iOS and Android.

+### 2. MaterialApp and Scaffold widgets

-Turn that contianer into a `MaterialApp` with a title and a home:
+Turn that container into a `MaterialApp` with a title and a home:

 ```dart
 // main.dart